nxgq/Termux-discord-token-getter/README.md

 # if you need help or have questions please dm on discord: 3bnw or tele:nox1155

 # Credit
-made by nox
+made by alone
-dev: nox
+dev: alone

 Install dependencies/clone:
 ```bash